open-source-labs/Docketeer/README.md

 ## Setting up Docketeer to work with a Kubernetes cluster

-Prerequisites: you must be running a Kubernetes cluster/kube.
+Prerequisites: you must be running a Kubernetes cluster/kube, have kubectl and helm installed.

 Open up a new tab in your terminal.
 Run